 Example study paths

-The primary study goal in the TCM programme is to develop analytical and computational skills universally applicable to model various phenomena quantitatively.
+The primary study goal in the Master’s Programme in Theoretical and Computational Methods is to develop analytical and computational skills universally applicable to model various phenomena quantitatively.
 Below are examples of different possible study paths, each focusing on different concrete phenomena.
 Each example also has an outline suggesting a two-year schedule for relevant studies.
 These are mainly intended to provide ideas for drawing a study plan, which you can of course develop towards directions you find interesting.
 Your final study plan also depends on what you have already learned in your prior studies.

 Example study paths

-Compiled by Vivek Sharma.
+Compiled by Vivek Sharma

 The thesis (30) would be completed in year 2, and you could attend relevant research seminars throughout the programme as well as a relevant masters seminar course (5).